-Immediately after the closing of this offering, our board of directors will have the authority to issue up to shares of preferred stock in one or more series and to fix the rights, preferences, privileges, and restrictions thereof, provided that, prior to the threshold date, such designation is subject to the approval of holders of at least % of the combined voting power of our outstanding common stock.
+Immediately after the closing of this offering, our board of directors will have the authority to issue up to restrictions thereof, provided that, prior to the threshold date, such designation is subject to the approval of holders of at leas % of the combined voting power of our outstanding common stock.
 These rights, preferences, and privileges could include dividend rights, conversion rights, voting rights, terms of redemption, liquidation preferences, sinking fund terms, and the number of shares constituting any series or the designation of such series, any or all of which may be greater than the rights of common stock.
-The issuance of preferred stock by us could adversely affect the voting power of holders of common stock and the likelihood that such holders will receive dividend payments and payments upon liquidation.
+The issuance of preferred stock by us could adversely affect the voting power of holders of common stock and the likelihood that such holders will receive dividend payments upon liquidation.
 In addition, the issuance of preferred stock could have the effect of delaying, deferring or preventing a change of control of our company or other corporate action.
 Upon the closing of this offering, no shares of preferred stock will be outstanding, and we have no present plan to issue any shares of preferred stock.